theMHD-120/MicroLab-Spring2025/README.md

 - Running a web server on the ESP32 board (web server initialization)
   - Using <code>WebServer.h</code> library
 - RGB lighting with user-controlled remote control
-  - Remote control is done via an HTML page
+  - Remote control is done via an HTML page (on the client side)
   - ESP32 as a web server can be in Access Point (AP) and Station modes
   - To view the output result of this test, click here